JackThompson101/a3--jackthompson101/README.md

 - a `Server`, created using Express (no alternatives will be accepted for this assignment)
 - a `Results` functionality which shows all data, except passwords, associated with a logged-in user
 - a `Form/Entry` functionality which allows users to add, modify, and delete data items (must be all three!) associated with their username / account.
-  The authentication is to be implemented using [Passport - Local Strategy](https://www.passportjs.org/packages/passport-local/) which authenticates using a simple username and password.
+  The authentication is to be implemented using the browser window's [localStorage](https://blog.logrocket.com/localstorage-javascript-complete-guide/) which authenticates using a simple username and password.
 For the purposes of this assignment, you do not have to encrypt the password.
 - Persistent data storage in between server sessions using [MongoDB](https://www.MongoDB.com/cloud/atlas) (you *must* use MongoDB for this assignment).
 You can use either the [official MongoDB node.js library](https://www.npmjs.com/package/MongoDB) or use the [Mongoose library](https://www.npmjs.com/package/mongoose), which enables you to define formal schemas for your database.
 Please be aware that the course staff cannot provide in-depth support for use of Mongoose.